prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 This is a simple explanation of how a startup goes from the origin to exit.
 This post will keep getting updated as the time goes.

+Here's another similar post on the topic of "[How the economy and financial system works?](https://prashantkikani.com/blog/economy-and-finance)" which explains how our economy works and how each stakeholder interact with each other.